MehdiHmidi523/RoboND-DeepLearning-Project/README.md

 ![Training progress plots][train_plots]

 ## Results
-The final trained network weights can be found in `code/trained_model.h5`.
+The final trained model can be found in `code/trained_model.h5`.

 Our final network results were:
 * Final IoU of **54.75%**